octabytes/blog/content/posts/logto/how-to-expose-meetrics-endpoint-from-keycloak/index.md

 ### Copy the Metrics SPI Jar

-First, download the latest jar file by [clicking here](https://github.com/aerogear/keycloak-metrics-spi/releases/download/5.0.0/keycloak-metrics-spi-5.0.0.jar?ref=blog.elest.io) or build it from the source.
-You can use the [GitHub repository](https://github.com/aerogear/keycloak-metrics-spi?ref=blog.elest.io) and the following command to build from the source.
+First, download the latest jar file by [clicking here](https://github.com/aerogear/keycloak-metrics-spi/releases/download/5.0.0/keycloak-metrics-spi-5.0.0.jar?ref=blog.octabyte.io) or build it from the source.
+You can use the [GitHub repository](https://github.com/aerogear/keycloak-metrics-spi?ref=blog.octabyte.io) and the following command to build from the source.
 Depending on your Keycloak version, place the jar file in the appropriate directory

 ![Downloading Jar file from GitHub](images/Screenshot-2024-06-28-at-12.44.51-PM-1.jpg)**Keycloak version 17\+ (Quarkus):**

-Elestio is using Keycloak version 17\+ hence we will be placing `.jar` file in the following location.
-To do the same, head over to the **Tools** section from the navigation bar in the **Elestio Dashboard** and click on **VS Code** to access the VS Code window.
+OctaByte is using Keycloak version 17\+ hence we will be placing `.jar` file in the following location.
+To do the same, head over to the **Tools** section from the navigation bar in the **OctaByte Dashboard** and click on **VS Code** to access the VS Code window.
 You can do the same with the **File Explorer** menu which can be similar found under the **Tools** section.

 > Ensure that the volume mounted for the provider is correctly set up in `/opt/app/providers`.